Immigration to uruguay

 Living and Working in Uruguay

 Mercado del Puerto is an old port market filled with many steakhouses.
 Uruguay is not the cheapest South American nation, but cost of living is quite less than what you would spend while living in European and other American countries.
 This is one of the most beautiful and ecologically diverse countries in the world.
 Also is probably one f the easiest countries in the whole world to immigrate to and get a residency.
-This country is a tourist attraction and generates plenty of job vacancies in the hotel and tourism industry.
+Uruguay is a tourist attraction and generates plenty of job vacancies in the hotel and tourism industry.
 People are friendly, warm, open, generous and welcoming.
 It is one of the safest and easy to settle down country.
 Montevideo, the capital city offers the highest quality of life of any city in South America.
 Nature lovers and outdoor enthusiasts will revel in exploring all that it has to offer.
 Encompassing rivers, lakes, and swamps.
 The ecological preserve is home to many iconic South American animals.
-The more you’ll know about this country, you will get more and more interesting facts.

 Uruguay is now open for tourists and vacationers and allowing those who are fully vaccinated.
 It is necessary to comply with requirements to make sure that entry is permitted.
 Travelers submitting a valid certificate for dull vaccination of COVID-19 will be exempted from pre-departure testing requirements.
 Non-vaccinated must provide a proof of a negative RT-PCR or rapid antigen test, taken within the previous 72 hours, on departure.
 Argentina’s borders with Uruguay may occur closed according to the situation.
 If it is necessary to travel this country then be prepare for an extended stay or to experience some disruptions to travel due to the pandemic situation.